-The Active Groundwater Remediation - Anaerobic Bioremediation Alternative would include in-situ anaerobic biodegradation targeting elevated concentrations of 2,6-DNT in groundwater and continued groundwater monitoring of residential and monitoring wells.
+The Active Groundwater Remediation - Anaerobic Bioremediation Alternative would include in-situ anaerobic biodegradation of groundwater contaminants and continued groundwater monitoring of residential and monitoring wells.
 This alternative would also include on-site groundwater access restrictions and a provision for an alternate water supply condition.

 As identified in Section 9.0, active remedial alternatives are only being developed for 2,6-DNT concentrations above the groundwater cleanup level listed in Table 16.
 Consequently, the in-situ biochemical injection locations would be strategically located to target elevated 2,6-DNT concentrations.
 This technology is expected to also reduce the concentrations of chlorinated solvents that coexist within the targeted treatment areas for 2,6-DNT.
+The Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).